sgtm-sougata/dicom_organizer/README.md

   ```
 5. **Review the output:**
   - The script will organize the DICOM files into a folder structure based on Patient ID, Study Date, and Series Description.
+  - It will also generate a CSV file summarizing the DICOM file information with Patient ID, Study Date, and Series Description columns.

+### Generated CSV File
+The script will generate a CSV file named `patient_info.csv` containing the following columns:
+- Patient ID
+- Study Date
+- Series Description (Multiple descriptions separated by commas for each unique Patient ID and Study Date combination)

 ### Note
-- Ensure that the DICOM files contain the necessary tags: `PatientID`, `StudyDate`, and `SeriesDescription` for proper organization.
+- Ensure that the DICOM files contain the necessary tags: `PatientID`, `StudyDate`, and `SeriesDescription` for proper organization and CSV generation.
 - Adjust the code if your DICOM files have different tag information.

 ## Contributing